Jia-py/Jia-py.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now a second-year PhD student at [AML Lab](https://aml-cityu.github.io/) CityU HK supervised by Prof. [Xiangyu Zhao](https://zhaoxyai.github.io/).
+I am now a second-year PhD candidate at [AML Lab](https://aml-cityu.github.io/) CityU HK supervised by Prof. [Xiangyu Zhao](https://zhaoxyai.github.io/).
 Before that, I graduated from Zhejiang University (ZJU) with a bachelor's degree in Geographic Information Science and from Hong Kong University (HKU) with a master's degree in Computer Science.

 My research interest includes Recommender System, Information Retrieval, Large Language Models, and GeoAI.

 # 🔥 News

+- 2024.03: Passes my qualifying examination!
 - 2023.12: &nbsp;I am honored to receive the AAAI'24 student scholarship.
 - 2023.12: &nbsp;Accepted as reviewer of ACM Transactions on Knowledge Discovery from Data (ACM TKDD)
 - 2023.12: &nbsp;One paper accepted by **AAAI'24**.